CLASSIFICATION NUMBER 8411

 Certification: Licensing by the State of Missouri as a Certified Public Operator, License Category 3, for Spraying Pesticides is required.

 Effort: The ability to lift and carry groundskeeping supplies and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis, prolonged walking or standing, and frequent bending, stooping, kneeling, and reaching on a daily basis is required.
 A full range of physical motion is required in order to operate manual, electrically-powered and/or gasoline-powered groundskeeping equipment and machines.
 The ability to access facilities and areas which may only be accessible by climbing stairs or by climbing ladders to a height of 20 feet (e.g., for tree trimming) is required.
 The ability to move throughout assigned areas, as 70% of the work is performed out-of-doors, year round, is required.
+Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 License: Must have a valid Missouri motor vehicle operator's license.